marcelomdevasconcellos/create-dw-sql-python-postgres/README.md

-# create-fact-table-python-postgres
+# create-dw-sql-python-postgres
- Create fact table from stage table - Python and Postgres
+ Create DatawareHouse SQLs from Postgres with python